Film: R 100

 - Breaking the Fourth Wall: Starting about halfway through, the film will occasionally cut to a focus group who comment about the plot and quality of the film.
 The supposed director of the film is also occasionally shown in the movie theater.

 - Cluster F-Bomb: The CEO of the S&M company speaks almost completely in English swear words.

 - Gratuitous English: The CEO of the S&M company is an enormous American woman who speaks almost completely in English curses.
 Katayama also occasionally uses English: he sings "Happy Birthday" in English, says "thank you" at one point, and tears into the CEO in heavily accented English.

-- Instant Awesome Just Add Ninjas: When the dominatrixes go to war, they dress like ninjas.
+- Gratuitous Ninja: When the dominatrixes go to war, they dress like ninjas.

 - Let's Get Dangerous: The passive masochist Katayama arrives at his father-in-law's house to protect him from evil dominatrixes.
 When he finds two of them already there, he promptly shoots them both in the head.